“AV-Preeminent” Rated Lawyer by Martindale-Hubbell & Personal Injury Lawyer for over 35 Years

 - Lawsuit: A formal legal action filed in a Florida court by the plaintiff (you) against the defendant (the at-fault party) to seek a legal remedy for a claimed wrong

-- Out-of-court Settlement: A settlement reached before a trial begins, and without a judge or jury deciding the outcome of the case
+- Out-of-court Settlement: A settlement reached before a trial begins, without a judge or jury deciding the outcome of the case

 - In-court Settlement: A settlement that occurs after a lawsuit has been filed, and sometimes even after a trial has started, but before a verdict is reached